The Inward Investment and International Taxation Review: Brazil

 The responsibility of each stockholder is limited to the issued cost of subscribed or acquired capital.
 The capital stock of the company is divided into shares.
 The company may be considered 'publicly traded' or 'privately held', depending on whether the securities it issues are traded on the stock exchange or not.
-A publicly traded company must be registered with the Securities Commission, the federal agency in charge of regulating and auditing such firms.
+A publicly traded company must be registered with the Securities Commission, which is the federal agency in charge of regulating and auditing such firms.

 Direct taxation of businesses

 In Brazil, there are two corporate income taxes: income tax IRPJ and social contribution (CSLL).
 Both may be calculated by means of two different methods, which may be chosen by the taxpayer if certain legal requirements are met: